bentoml/Yatai/docs/source/installation/yatai.rst

             --attach-policy-arn YOUR-IAM-POLICY-ARN \
             --approve

-      .. note:: Remember to replace YOUR-CLUSTER to your EKS cluster name, replace YOUR-REGION to your EKS cluster region, replace YOUR-IAM-POLICY-ARN to the ``arn`` of the created IAM policy
+      .. note:: Remember to replace YOUR-CLUSTER with your EKS cluster name, replace YOUR-REGION with your EKS cluster region, replace YOUR-IAM-POLICY-ARN with the ``Arn`` of the created IAM policy

     .. tab-item:: Create New AWS S3